damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 ### Rejecting applicants
 <a name="rejecting"></a>

-1. At any time during the hiring process the applicant can be rejected
+1. At any time during the hiring process the applicant can be rejected.
 1. The applicant should always be notified of this.
 The hiring manager is primarily responsible for this, but People Ops can help and does a weekly check-up in Workable.
 1. If the applicant asks for further feedback always offer frank feedback.
-This is hard, but it is part of our company values.
+This is hard, but it is part of our [company values](/handbook/#values).
     * All feedback should be constructive and said in a positive manner.
 Keep it short and sweet.
     * Feedback should always be applicable to the skill set of the position the candidate applied and interviewed for.
     * Feedback and rejection should not be based on soft skills.
     * If you feel uncomfortable providing feedback for whatever reason, reach out to People Ops for assistance.
-1. If the candidate is not hired, People Ops sends out an email to ask for feedback.
+1. TODO: If the candidate is not hired, People Ops sends out an email to ask for feedback.
-There is a "gathering applicant feedback" template in Workable with these questions.
+   * There is a "gathering applicant feedback" template in Workable with these questions.
 The feedback survey should be sent out about 3 days after the applicant has been notified of the rejection.
-1. PeopleOps will receive the feedback and will use this to improve the hiring process.
+   * PeopleOps will receive the feedback and will use this to improve the hiring process.

 ## Screening Call
 <a name="screening-call"></a>